creativecreatorormaybenot/clock/README.md

   + Create background for weather widget.

-  + Add some designs to the analog clock's hands.

-  + Get fully familiar with the mock data and design hierarchy to work with the clock data.

-    - Add missing components.

   + Add wave animation to background.

   + Background curve should be adjusted by the model dynamically, e.g.the height of the cut or w/e and always animate in a relaxing fashion.